innogames/hashpipe/README.md

 Hashpipe is will transparenty create a file with a hash of the stream send to it via stdin while outputting the same steam to stdout.

-Currently a 32k buffer is used, depending on your architecture you might want to raise this.
-At the moment the difference for sha256 was 170MB/s whitout hashpipe vs. 125MB/s with hashpipe on a i7-3520M with an SSD and cached reads.

 Language
 --------
 The scripts should run on Python 3 and later.